NamrataRev/AI_academy/Week1/test.md

 ---
 ## 1.6 Why AI Gives Different Answers to the Same Question

-Unlike a calculator, AI does not always produce one fixed answer.
-It looks at your question, understands the context, and predicts the most suitable response based on patterns it learned from a huge amount of data.

-Because there can be many correct ways to answer the same question, AI may choose different words or examples each time.

 **Daily-life analogy:** Imagine asking three different teachers: _"What is Machine Learning?"_

 All three know the answer -- but each may explain it differently.